High Altitude Trek in Nepal

 HAPE (High Altitude Pulmonary Edema)

-It is characterized by increasing breathlessness even at rest, productive cough, and bluish discolouration of lips and tongue.
-The sputum may become blood-tinged later on.
-It usually strikes the second night onwards.
-The bluish discolouration is a late sign and should not happen in the hands of good friends.
-One important thing about HAPE is that it can occur in a setting outside of AMS.
+One crucial thing about HAPE is that it can occur in a setting outside of AMS.
 People can have full-blown HAPE without headaches and other symptoms of AMS.
-Thus when conformed with the above signs and symptoms of HAPE, those should not be ignored or dismissed in the light of the absence of headache.
+Thus, when accompanied by the above signs and symptoms of HAPE, they should not be ignored or dismissed in the light of the absence of a headache.
 HAPE likewise seems to be a completely different pathology

 Why does AMS happen?